emtee40/APDE-wiki/Getting-Started.md

 Now press "Open", and voila!
 You have run your first sketch!
 You can press the back button to return to APDE.

- > Tip: If you just want to re-open a previously-installed sketch, you can just open it from the Android launcher instead of running it again.
+ > Tip: If you just want to re-open a previously-installed sketch without changing it, then you can just open it from the Android launcher instead of running it again.

 ### The Sketchbook